A letter from Santa, via Mark Twain

 Soon after, she received a response from Saint Nicholas, via her father, Samuel Clemens, better known by his pen name of “Mark Twain.”

-Presented below, as we do each year, is the letter from “Santa,” for your holiday enjoyment.
+Presented below is the letter from “Santa,” for your holiday enjoyment.

 Palace of Saint Nicholas in the Moon

 My Dear Susy Clemens,